Omo Ranch, California

 Omo Ranch is an unincorporated community in El Dorado County, California.
 It is located 12.5 mi south-southeast of Camino, at an elevation of 3612 feet (1101 m).

+Omo Ranch was once a logging town with a sawmill; the mill closed in 1973.
+Today, Omo Ranch is a rural residential area with few county services.
+Its population in 1986 was estimated at 150.

 A post office operated at Omo Ranch from 1888 to 1974.
 The name Omo comes from a Native American village.